 While the Forerunner 255 has been replaced by the Forerunner 265, it still offers plenty of up-to-date features, including HRV status and Garmin Pay, which means you can leave your card at home.

-It uses GPS, Glonass and Galileo satellite networks tracking, so it should be accurate in recording your rides and activities.
+It uses GPS, GLONASS and Galileo satellite networks, so it should be accurate in recording your rides and activities.

 Garmin says the watch provides up to 14 days of battery life in smartwatch mode and up to 30 hours in GPS mode.

-The fēnix 8 is Garmin’s latest adventure watch, which features full navigation and GPS, Glonass and Galileo satellite network connectivity.
+The Fenix 8 is Garmin’s latest adventure watch, featuring full navigation and GPS, with GLONASS and Galileo satellite network connectivity.

 This generation of the watch features an AMOLED touchscreen and tactile buttons for easy navigation, gloved or ungloved.

-Garmin says the watch has up to 29 days in smartwatch mode, and up to 84 hours in GPS mode.
+Garmin says the watch will last for up to 29 days in smartwatch mode, and up to 84 hours in GPS mode.

-If you’re already hooked up to the Apple ecosystem, then this watch makes an excellent companion for activity tracking and day-to-day use.
+If you’re already hooked up to the Apple ecosystem, this watch will make an excellent companion for activity tracking and day-to-day use.

 The brand has also given the latest model 50m of water resistance, meaning this could be your partner for any upcoming triathlons (or freedives, if you're so inclined).